oracle/rwloadsim/docs/ORACLENET.md

 dualping mean=0.12 stddev=0.02
 ```
 The third script, nettest.rwl, does a similar measurement of OCIPing rates
-and additionally esitmates the total available throughput from the database
+and additionally estimates the total available throughput from the database
 to the client.
 Some lines from a sample output are:
 ```